St Johns, Lewisham

 Shipbuilding was flourishing in Deptford at that time as a result of the war with France and accommodation for workmen and their families was in short supply, so in 1795 Lucas began to build houses on what is now Albyn Road.
 From 1805 Lucas laid out a series of new streets in the northern part of his estate, which was soon known as Deptford New Town.
 Following the second Treaty of Paris in 1815 the value of Lucas’s land declined but growth resumed after the London and Greenwich Railway came to Deptford in 1836.

 Better quality houses were built after 1840, although on a smaller scale than in Brockley, its neighbour to the south-west.
-In 1855 St John’s church and vicarage were built on the site of the former Lucas family home and its garden.
+In 1855 St John’s church (shown in the photo below left) and its vicarage were built on the site of the former Lucas family home and its garden.
 The architect was Philip Charles Hardwick.

 The suburb was almost complete by the time it gained its own station in 1873 and it remains relatively intact today.
 Unlike the church, the station’s name no longer takes an apostrophe so Hidden London reluctantly accepts this as the way to render the name of the locality too.

-South East London technical college opened on Lewisham Way in 1931 and is now part of Lewisham Southwark College, which likes to call itself LeSoCo.
+South East London technical college opened on Lewisham Way in 1931 and is now part of Lewisham Southwark College.

 Britain’s third worst rail disaster occurred near St Johns in December 1957 when a rear-end collision in fog caused a bridge to collapse onto the wreckage, killing ninety people.